mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

 - Bad, because we have to introduce some complexity in order to prevent building several bundles in parallel

 ### Option 5 - Build bundles on schedule
-A scheduled job iterates through the collections with the `attachment.bundle == true` flag and operates with the following logics:
+A scheduled job iterates through the collections with the `attachment.bundle == true` flag and operates with the following logic:
 - If there is a bundle for the current collection timestamp, nothing to do.
 - If there isn’t, pull all attachments from storage, build a bundle with all current attachments, store it at `{folder}/attachments.zip` in cloud storage
 - (repeat for each bucket, including preview buckets)